Is there a problem with your delivery? You are not alone.

 Independent Parcel Insurance: The Proactive Solution

-Faced with these limitations, independent parcel insurance such as Claisy offers a radically different approach:
+Faced with these limitations, independent all-risk parcel delivery insurance such as Claisy offers a radically different approach:

 ✅ Express compensation: 48-72 hours